-This free pillowcase pattern features a super cute little pocket for tucking in nighttime treasures.
-Kids can use the pillowcase pocket to store flashlights and bedtime friends.
+My free pillowcase pattern for kids features a super cute little pocket for tucking in nighttime treasures.
+Yep, a pillowcase with a pocket!
+How fun!
+How clever!
+Kids can use their pillowcase pocket to store flashlights and bedtime friends.
 Adults can tuck in tissues, earplugs, or a mobile phone alarm clock (although I recommend putting your phone on airplane mode and turning off the wireless first).
+I’m thrilled that my pillowcase pattern with secret pocket for treasures was featured in the popular One Yard Little Wonders book so be sure to check that out!

 Elise graduated to a Big Girl Pillow so I have been wanting to make her a cute pillowcase pattern to coordinate with her room.
 Luckily I found some leftover fabric from her floral drapes and pink gathered bed skirt.